 Multi-WAN¶

-On the left side of web Admin Panel -> NETWORK -> Multi-WAN
+On the left side of the web Admin Panel, go to NETWORK -> Multi-WAN.

-Some models support Dual-Ethernet WAN, which will add an additional Ethernet interface on the user interface.
+Some models support Dual-Ethernet WAN, which will have an additional Ethernet interface on the Multi-WAN page.

 Interface Status Track¶